A faster direct sampling algorithm for equilateral closed polygons and the probability of knotting: Complexity

-Let $\mathcal{I}(n)$ be the expected number of iterations in the inner loop of the \newmethod: that is, $\mathcal{I}(n)$ is the number of coordinates $s_i$ that we expect to generate before failing one of the $d_i + d_{i+1} \geq 1$ inequalities.
-Since we know from \autoref{thm:rejection sampling probability} that the overall acceptance probability is $\sim \frac{6 \sqrt{6}}{\sqrt{\pi}} \frac{1}{n^{3/2}}$, the expected number of iterations of the outermost loop is $\Theta(n^{3/2})$.
-Multiplying the time per iteration by the number of iterations yields $\Theta(n^{3/2} \mathcal{I}(n))$ for the expected time to produce a valid list of diagonals.
-The postprocessing steps of generating dihedral angles and assembling the polygon are both linear in $n$, so do not affect the overall time bound.
-Hence, our goal is to understand how $\mathcal{I}(n)$ scales.
+Let $\mathcal{I}(n)$ be expected number of coordinates $s_i$ that are generated in the innermost loop before either failing one of the $d_i + d_{i+1} \geq 1$ inequalities (and resetting $i$ to $0$) or passing all of them (when $i=n-3$).
+Since we know from \autoref{thm:rejection sampling probability} that the overall acceptance probability is $\sim \frac{6 \sqrt{6}}{\sqrt{\pi}} \frac{1}{n^{3/2}}$, the expected number of times we will have to re-start the innermost loop is $\Theta(n^{3/2})$.
+Multiplying these quantities yields $\Theta(n^{3/2} \mathcal{I}(n))$ for the expected time to produce a valid list of diagonals.
+The postprocessing steps of generating dihedral angles and assembling the polygon are both linear in~$n$, so they do not affect the overall time bound.